 Outdoor pollution is an unavoidable problem.
-However, most people are unaware of indoor pollution problems inside of their own homes.
-Although we don’t have control over the outdoor pollution, we certainly can manage indoor pollution
+However, most people are unaware of indoor pollution problems inside their own homes.
+Although we don’t have control over outdoor pollution, we certainly can manage indoor pollution.

 According to the Environmental Protection Agency (EPA), inside air quality is up to five times more polluted than the outside air for the average home.
 Nearly every home (96%) had at least one of the following indoor air quality problems: mold; mildew; bacteria; pollen; and dust.

 Bad air can trigger coughing, chest tightness, sore throat, watery or itchy eyes, shortness of breath, and even a full-blown asthma attack.
 “If you live in a home with chronically poor air quality, you can experience frequent headaches, long-lasting colds, and bronchitis as well as chronic asthma,” says E. Neil Schachter, MD, the medical director of respiratory care at Mount Sinai Medical Center in New York.